spellsaif/spellsaif.github.io/README.md

 <h3>Anyway...</h3>

-- 🌱 I’m currently learning Computer Science and etc.
+- 🌱 I’m currently learning Computer Science and other mesmerizing technologies.
 - 👯 I’m looking to collaborate on small projects.
-- 🤔 I’m looking for help with many new stuffs
+- 🤔 I’m looking for help with many new stuffs.
-- 💬 Ask me about anything except my "secrets"
+- 💬 Ask me about anything except " my secrets"
 - 📫 How to reach me: saif.ali067@gmail.com
-- ⚡ Fun fact: When I say don't think about pink elephant but you did.
+- ⚡ Fun fact: #BlackLivesMatter